Ireland 5 min read

 What's Next

-The trial is expected to continue for several more weeks.
-The prosecution will continue to present its evidence, and the defence will then have an opportunity to present its case.
+The trial is expected to continue for several more weeks, with the prosecution still presenting its evidence before the defence has an opportunity to make its case.
 The three judges of the Special Criminal Court will then retire to consider their verdict.
-The outcome of the trial is uncertain, but whatever the verdict, the Regency Hotel murder will be remembered as a dark chapter in the history of Dublin.
+Whatever the outcome, the Regency Hotel murder will remain one of the defining criminal events in modern Irish history — a moment that exposed the brutal reality of gangland violence and set in motion a decade of legal proceedings that are still working their way through the courts.

 Conor Brennan